Our passion is simple

 Together with Dr Searchfield, I am a founding director and shareholder of Tinnitus Tunes.
 To be honest, setting up Tinnitus Tunes was not even on my radar, or life plan.
 But when Grant told me his vision and how he had wanted to create an "online clinic" for over 5 years, I could not resist helping make his vision come alive.

-Tom is also currently a Programme Manager within the University of Auckland.
+Tom at the time was also working at the University of Auckland.

 Membership Services & Support - Helena Morris